violabs/picard/.ai/working/Specification.md

 matchPolicy defines how the "MatchResources" list is used to match incoming requests.
 Allowed values are "Exact" or "Equivalent".

 Exact: match a request only if it exactly matches a specified rule.
-For example, if deployments can be modified via apps/v1, apps/v1beta1, and extensions/v1beta1, but "rules" only included apiGroups:["apps"], apiVersions:["v1"], resources: ["deployments"], a request to apps/v1beta1 or extensions/v1beta1 would not be sent to the ValidatingAdmissionPolicy.
+For example, if deployments can be modified via apps/v1, apps/v1beta1, and extensions/v1beta1, but "rules" only included apiGroups:["apps"], apiVersions:["v1"], resources: ["deployments"], the admission policy does not consider requests to apps/v1beta1 or extensions/v1beta1 API groups.

 Equivalent: match a request if modifies a resource listed in rules, even via another API group or version.
-For example, if deployments can be modified via apps/v1, apps/v1beta1, and extensions/v1beta1, and "rules" only included apiGroups:["apps"], apiVersions:["v1"], resources: ["deployments"], a request to apps/v1beta1 or extensions/v1beta1 would be converted to apps/v1 and sent to the ValidatingAdmissionPolicy.
+For example, if deployments can be modified via apps/v1, apps/v1beta1, and extensions/v1beta1, and "rules" only included apiGroups:["apps"], apiVersions:["v1"], resources: ["deployments"], the admission policy does consider requests made to apps/v1beta1 or extensions/v1beta1 API groups.
+The API server translates the request to a matched resource API if necessary.

 Defaults to "Equivalent"